Jarmos-san/hugo-blog/content/posts/reviewing-popular-static-site-generators.md

 draft: true
 ---

-The beginning of 2020 was when I wanted to start my own personalized blog.
-Suffice to say, as I shopped around with available options, I figured each software (_or platform_) has something or the other to offer.
-While there's Wordpress, it requires a server backend & periodic security management.
-That's something I didn't want to get into, if I didn't have to.
-All I wanted was a way write content in [Markdown][Markdown] & generate the static files (_think HTML + CSS + JavaScript files_) to be hosted on a CDN.
+When I started out, choosing the right [Static Site Generators][SSG] (SSGs) to create my blog was a difficult task.
+I looked around. tried a couple of available options.
+And I figured something out.
+Each site generator were unique in some way or the other & will have something advantage over the other.

+Keeping that in mind, I had to jolt down my specific requirements.
+And following were my blogging needs:

+1. Write content in [Markdown][Markdown].
+2. Prioritise delivering quality content over aesthetics & uneccessary hacking skills on setting up the development environment.
+3. Automate certains aspects of my workload as much as possible.

-My initial attempt to do so was with [Jekyll][Jekyll] which didn't work out (_because I was still an inexperienced developer_).
+My initial attempt to do so was with [Jekyll][Jekyll] didn't work out very well (_I was an inexperienced developer_).
 So, I jumped ship to [Gatsby][Gatsby] & [GitHub Pages][GitHub Pages] which didn't work out either! _\*sighs\*_.
-But on a brighter note, I did come to terms (_for a while_) with a pretty good Static Site Generator (SSG) called [Pelican][pelican].
+So made a quick switch to [Pelican][Pelican] & used it to generate some of my initial articles.

 Alas, I couldn't stay faithful to Pelican either for long.
-I'm using [Hugo][hugo] to generate the static content of the site you're reading off of right now.
-And you could say I'm pretty satisfied with the outcome, for now.

-I might appear fickle-minded to you but rest assured, the lessons I learnt might be useful for you if you want to start your own blog.
+More on why I made the switch from Pelican to Hugo is explained further ahead into the article.
+[Hugo][hugo] hasn't failed to disappoint me until now, so let's see how long do I stick to it.

+If read till here, you might wonder to yourself, how fickle-minded I'm.
+Perhaps I'm, but if there's one thing I gained from using those software it would be an in-depth first-hand experience of using them.
+Hence, I wanted to share what I learned & leave a detailed review of the software with my audience.

-That said, without further ado, let's review some of the most popular SSGs or at least the ones I've used.
+So, without further ado, let's review some of the most popular Static Site Generators, or at least the ones I used extensively.

-## Important Aspects Making a Static Site Generator Worth a Try

-On my journey towards trying out a number of SSGs, I discovered none is better than the other.
-Each has something unique to offer.
-Perhaps, your site has a lot of individual pages then Hugo will be a good choice.
-Or maybe you need a modern & fast website, then Gatsby should be your choice.
-While having choices are a good thing, reviewing each tool against each other is hard (if not close to impossible).
-Hence, I thought it would be better to list out some common grounds where each SSG could be compared against each other.
+## Common Aspects All SSGs Should've (By Default)

+Comparing one SSG with another is no easy task, they all serve one single purpose i.e to generate static contents to be served over the Internet through a CDN.
+Hence, there's no one site generator better than the other(s).

+But, for the sake of brevity & a precise review, I felt the need to review the site generators keeping in mind certain common aspects.
+Hence, even though they deliver the end results in different ways reviewing the site generators will be much easier (_and relevant to individual needs_).

-That said here are the common points I considered for reviewing each SSG:
+That said, following are the common aspects to review each site generators:

-- **Easy installation process** - As in, installing the tool(s) required to get the SSG in question up & running shouldn't be difficult even for a non-technical individual.
+- **Easy installation process** - As in, installing the tool(s) required to get the site generator in question up & running.
+It should be easy enough even for a non-technical individual to setup with the least amount of roadblocks.
 - **Legibility of the documentations** - Can't emphasis on this point enough!
-I'll discuss in more details on the importance of this point.
-- **Ease of use** - A subjective point-of-view since what's easy for me to use mightn't be the same for the other individual.
-More on it will be discussed in the rest of the article.
+In context to the first point, while a seasoned developer might be able to hack around with insufficient documentations, it might be a total nightmare for a non-technical person.
+So, the easier the docs are to follow, more additional kudos for that site generator.
+- **Ease of use** - While having a proper documentation in place can alleviate the problem of the tool being difficult to use, it's not always the case with certain tools.
+An example would be Pelican & it's use of Jinja templates.
+Or Jekyll & Liquid templates for customizing the site's aesthetics.
+These additional tools can often increase the learning curve of using a tool.
+Hence, the SSG with little to no additional set of tooling should be preferred at all costs if your intention is to produce content rather than being a hacker.
-- **Availability of good-looking & modern themes** - This point is almost a no-brainer.
-Why would someone not choose Wordpress with so many good-looking & modern themes over SSGs.
-Living in the 21st century, support for good-looking themes (_paid/free_) is a must-have for any SSGs.
+- **Availability of good-looking & modern themes** - If you choose to use a site generator over [Wordpress][Wordpress] or [Wix][Wix], having this aspect is a necessity.
+We live in the 21st century, I don't see why a site generator should provide a wide range of themes to choose from.
+Availability of themes is a must, doesn't if they're paid or free.
-- **Ease of customizing the available themes** - You got hold of you preferred SSG, discovered a nice theme (_extra kudos if it was free & open-sourced_), all good & dandy.
-But there's just some subtle thing about the theme bothering you, maybe the font or maybe the background color.
-Whatever it be, the themes you use for your blog has to let you customize it in some way or the other.
+- **Ease of customizing the available themes** - What's the point of having a ready list of themes if you can't customize them to your needs.
+Considering how important branding & personalization is for success on anything online, not providing this option is a no-brainer.
+We'll see how easy is it to customize the themes of your choice.
+And extra kudos if the themes are open-sourced! :heart:

-So, those were some of common aspects which all SSGs I review should've at the least.
-It's not worth using a particular SSG which lacks any of the mentioned points above.
+So, those were some of common aspects which all site generators should absolutely adhere to no matter how they generate the actual static content.
+I'll review each SSG based on the specific points mentioned above.
+And any other SSG lacking said aforementioned aspects at the least are worth giving a try in my opinion.

-That said, lets dive into it & check out which SSG is great for you & your workflow.
+That said, lets dive into it & review the site generators, shall we?

 ## Jekyll: The Static Site Generator That Powers GitHub Pages